curateteaching/digitalpedagogy/keywords/blogging.md

 ### "Thinking Goodly: Introduction to Ethics"
 ![screenshot](images/blogging-Gorges-site.png)

-* Artifact Type: Course site with blog comments and links <—KDH: IS THIS AN EXAMPLE OF STUDENT WORK?
+* Artifact Type: Course site with blog comments and links
 * Source URL: https://boonebgorges.wordpress.com/2008/11/20/in-the-blogs-11202008/
-* Artifact Permission: [to come]
 * Copy of the Artifact: Blog hosted by Gorges on a course-specific website on the Wordpress.com platform.
 As of 2/21/2016 only some student work is publicly viewable (several students have deleted their blogs).
 * Creator and Affiliation: Boone Gorges, Hofstra University